Ahmed Alrawi

 PhD, Postdoctoral Research Fellow

-Karsh Institute Digital Technology for Democracy, University of Virginia.
+Karsh Institute of Democracy, University of Virginia.

-Lecturer
+Adjunct Lecturer

 Donald P. Bellisario College of Communications,